The spark of an idea

 Subsequent years would see the program triple in size, adding two additional scholarship opportunities for graduating seniors and doubling the number of staff members as students continued going on to great success.

-To date, WCSPA and TAPP students and staff, with the generous support of the community, local businesses, and school district, have produced over 200 plays, musicals, dance concerts, cabarets, showcases, and studio performances, and WCSPA students have been awarded more than $8,000,000.00 in scholarship offers for collegiate theatre programs, breaking a national record in 2020 with a staggering $2,395,000.00 in scholarship offers at the Michigan Thespian Festival, setting a benchmark for quality that is known across the state.
+To date, WCSPA and TAPP students and staff, with the generous support of the community, local businesses, and school district, have produced over 200 plays, musicals, dance concerts, cabarets, showcases, and studio performances.
+Further, WCSPA students have been awarded more than $12,000,000.00 in scholarship offers for collegiate theatre programs, regularly receiving millions of dollars in scholarship offers at the Michigan Thespian Festival, setting a benchmark for quality that is known across the state.

 Let's Keep In Touch